Can Language Models Reason about Individualistic Human Values and Preferences?

-\textbf{Unifying unstructured questions into natural language statements.} The original WVS is composed of questions with varying answer formats and fragmented language descriptions.
-We standardized all multiple-choice and Likert scale questions by converting them into unified natural language statements reflecting value preferences.
+\paragraph{Question Unification.} The original WVS is composed of questions with varying answer formats (\eg multiple-choice, Likert scale) and fragmented language descriptions.
+We thus standardized all questions by converting them into unified natural language statements reflecting value preferences.
 For instance, we morph questions (\eg WVS Q131: ``Could you tell me how secure you feel these days?'') and answers (\eg 1. ``very secure,'' 2. ``quite secure'' ...) into sets of statements like ``I feel very secure these days.''
 Figure \ref{fig:concept} and Table \ref{tab:example_converted_statements} show example converted statements in two distinct granularity forms, \ie polarity-grouped (\textit{\databinary}) and \textit{\datarefined} statements.
-Demographic questions (31 in total) were similarly converted into identity-declaring statements (\eg ``I'm currently in Andorra''; ``I'm an immigrant to this country'').
-See Table \ref{tab:demographics_1}-\ref{tab:demographics_5} for all demographics questions.
-The full details of data processing are described in Appendix \S \ref{asec:dataset_details}.
+Demographic questions (31 in total) were similarly converted into identity-declaring statements (\eg ``I'm an immigrant to this country'').
+See Table \ref{tab:demographics_1}-\ref{tab:demographics_5} for demographics questions and Appendix \S \ref{asec:dataset_details} for full details.